jghoman/awesome-apache-airflow/README.md

 # Libraries, Hooks, Utilities
 * [fileflow](https://github.com/industrydive/fileflow) - Collection of modules to support large data transfers between Airflow operators through either local file system or S3.
 This addresses a gap where data is too large for XCOMs but too small or inconvenient for loading directly in the operator.
 Built by [Industry Dive](https://www.industrydive.com/).
 * [fairflow](https://github.com/michaelosthege/fairflow) - Library to abstract away Airflow's Operators with functional pieces that transform the data from one operator to another.
+* [airflow-maintenance-dags](https://github.com/teamclairvoyant/airflow-maintenance-dags) - [Clairvoyant](http://clairvoyantsoft.com/) has a repo of Airflow DAGs that operator on Airflow itself, clearing out various bits of the backing metadata store.

 # Meetups
 * [Bay Area Apache Airflow Meetup](https://www.meetup.com/Bay-Area-Apache-Airflow-Incubating-Meetup)